WWE ECW: Change in format (2007–2010)

 While the show started out a ratings success, it began drawing criticism from fans of the original ECW early on.
 This was most evident by the negative crowd reaction "old school" fans gave the main event of Batista vs. Big Show at the August 1, 2006 show from Hammerstein Ballroom, which often held original ECW events while it was a company.
 After Heyman left in late 2006, there was no ECW authority figure until August 14, 2007, when Armando Estrada was announced as the General Manager.

 On May 6, 2008, ECW celebrated its 100th episode on Sci Fi.
-On June 3, 2008 Estrada was replaced by Theodore Long as General Manager of ECW.
+On June 3, 2008 Estrada was replaced by Theodore Long (who quit his role as assistant general manager of SmackDown a couple weeks earlier) as General Manager of ECW.
 ECW moved to 9:00 p.m.
 Eastern/8:00 p.m.
 Central on September 30, 2008.
 ECW moved back to 10:00 p.m.
 Eastern/9:00 p.m.
 Central on May 5, 2009.
 On the April 7 edition of ECW it was announced that Theodore Long was returning to SmackDown to fulfill the role of General Manager.
 From this point the Interim General Manager was named as Tiffany who took over as full-time General Manager on the June 30, 2009 episode.

 On July 7, 2009, the Sci Fi Channel renamed itself to "Syfy", prompting WWE to rename the show ECW on Syfy to reflect the changes.
 In 2009 a "superstar initiative" was established for the purpose of introducing new talent to WWE programming, mainly those from WWE's developmental territory Florida Championship Wrestling to ECW's roster.